Midwife in the Tire Swing

 “I have been studying, my Lady.”

 The Flower smiled beneficently.
 “No wonder you pitch asthmatic fits; the air is thick with that goddamned incense.
 Stinks.
 Crank another window, would you?
 There’s a good fellow.”
 The Radio Priest’s shoulders slumped under the weight of the Flower’s disapproval.
 “I know.
 I know.
-You thought I enjoyed pine pitch, orrisroot, sandarac, myrrh and amber.
+You thought I might enjoy pine pitch, orrisroot, sandarac, myrrh and amber.
 You mean well, but save us both while there is time, thirty seconds to brain death, you know—a little something I picked up from an ambulance driver at Lourdes.
 I granted him a new set of tires.”

 Fr.
 Coughlin wheezed, wildly gasping for air between words.
 “Ah, yes.
 About this week’s homily.
 The announced theme is ‘Walk to the Sea.’
 I saw it on the bulletin board at the porte-cochere.
 Did you do that?
 You could have let me know.”
 He averted his eyes.
 Fr.
 Coughlin had discovered that he really, really disliked the Mother of God.
 “And I am called Charles, your Ladyship.”

 The Little Flower became agitated.
 “Really?
 Really?
 Are you about getting snippy with me, little priest?
 Little Charles Edward Coughlin.
-Chuckie Cheese is not your saint’s-name then, Coughlin?
-Nor Edward?
+Chuckie Cheese is your saint’s-name then, Coughlin?
+And Edward?
 After Edward the Confessor of incorruptible flesh, no doubt.
 The committee on collects and lessons has found the sea an apt subject for you to expound upon.
 A return to the salty womb of Gaia, our mother, eh?
 Yes, your mother, mine, too.
 And put some spice in it.
 You know their attention spans.”

 “The Church.
 Christ’s Body...”

 “Church.
 Flaming Cathars, I am Christ’s Mum; I am the Church.
 My charisms are the special gifts of the Holy Spirit.
 I regulate the Holy Spirit.
 My magisterium will detect the presence of the Holy Spirit wherever I tell them to sniff it out.
 The operative word is faith.
 I manage things, comprende?
-You are not becoming My renegade priest, are you, Chuckie Cheese?
+You are not becoming Our renegade priest, are you, Chuckie Cheese?
 Behold a sign of My wrath.”
 The Little Flower hurled a fragrance-free hypoallergenic thunderbolt in the direction of a tank of exotic fish.

 Fr.
 Coughlin pulled a kerchief from his cassock’s voluminous sleeve.
 He dabbed at his eyes and vocalized, warming up for the broadcast.
 “Bom-bom-bom-bom-bom-bom-bom...” he ran a scale up and down at whole-tone intervals, his voice cracking at the upper and nether reaches of its range.
 From the flexible reality of the fish tank, his face—rippled, bloated and rubicund, more a buccaneer than a priest of Rome—stared out from behind a clump of seaweed.
 Lips curled back over his front teeth, he growled into his reflection, “Arrgh!”